Shared by Marjie Sokoll

 We have a unique opportunity to focus on the many possibilities for growth while also acknowledging the challenges.
 This is in contrast to the declinist model that is perpetuated in the American media through the negative portrayal of older adults.
 Some of the topics that may be discussed include:

 - Spirituality and religion

 - Health and wellness

 Why is this work important?

 No matter what your chronological age, the reality is that we are aging every day as we breathe in and out!
 This work is important because it brings meaningful resources to older adult clients at JF&CS and to the community, especially those who are living with chronic illness, struggling with caregiving, and who are bereaved.
 Spirited Aging offers a sense of hope and asks, "How do we live our later years with resilience and spirit despite the challenges we face?"

-Marjorie U. Sokoll, MEd, Director of Spirituality and Aging, is the founder and director of JF&CS Jewish Healing Connections.
-Marjie also provides oversight for the JF&CS Alzheimer’s/Related Disorders Family Support Program, spiritual support for the JF&CS Charlotte & Richard Okonow Parkinson’s Family Support Program, and is a founding partner at the Kalsman Institute for Judaism and Health.
-Marjie earned degrees in sociology and social work from Boston University and Tel Aviv University respectively, a graduate degree in counseling from Northeastern University, and holds a certificate of thanatology from the National Center for Death Education.
+Marjorie U. Sokoll, MEd, Director of Spirituality and Aging, is the founder and director of JF&CS Jewish Healing Connections (now called the Betty Ann Greenbaum Miller Center for Jewish Healing).
+Marjie also provides oversight for the JF&CS Alzheimer's/Related Dementias Family Support Program, spiritual support for the JF&CS Charlotte & Richard Okonow Parkinson's Family Support Program, and is a founding partner at the Kalsman Institute for Judaism and Health.
+Marjorie earned degrees in sociology and social work from Boston University and Tel Aviv University respectively, a graduate degree in counseling from Northeastern University, and holds a certificate of thanatology from the National Center for Death Education.